 Treatment to reverse nerve damage is most often not possible.
 As a result, treatment and self-care are focused on managing your symptoms and preventing further problems.

 The following may help your intestines and stomach work better:

 Medicines and self-care programs can help you if you have:

-How well you do depends on the cause of the problem and if it can be treated.
+How well you do will depend on the cause of the problem and if it can be treated.

-Preventing or controlling disorders associated with autonomic neuropathy may reduce the risk.
+Prevent or control associated disorders to reduce the risk of neuropathy.
 For example, people with diabetes should closely control blood sugar levels.